Marcel Holyoak

 My research program focuses on questions about the importance of spatial dynamics to populations and communities.
 It addresses theories that are central to conservation and the maintenance of biodiversity, and combines field, laboratory and theoretical components.
 Many of these projects are collaborative, as described on the pages for each topic area.

-My work focuses on three major topics:
+My work focuses on four major topics:

 Curriculum Vitae as a PDF file